-Past funding: WET (NSF); CVTG (NIH); APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; BMD; University of Arizona
+Past funding: Seoul VioSys; APQA; WSP; Tech Launch Arizona; BIO5 Institute; Desert Tech; WAESO (NSF); NVRQS; NIH; NSF; Arizona Department of Commerce; Theradiag; University of Arizona

 Objective: Handheld PCR system utilizing interfacial tension for pathogen identification.